nestauk/sg_covid_impact/reports/technical_report/0_exec_summary.md

 #### Firm-level outcomes

-* Our scoping of firm-level sources of information about business failure such as XXX fail to reveal any suitable options: for example, many of the sources are available at a high level of sectoral and geographical aggregation making them unsuitable for our purposes.
+* Our scoping of firm-level sources of information about business failure such as Companies House fail to reveal any suitable options: for example, many of the sources are available at a high level of sectoral and geographical aggregation making them unsuitable for our purposes.
 * Even more substantially, government policies to suppress business failure as a consequence of the pandemic, for example through the furlough scheme, have artificially kept business failure rates low, making it difficult to estimate Covid-19 impacts through that proxy.

 ## Implications and next steps